Zharay/BitburnerBotnet/README.md

 2. Open buy-server.js and perform the following changes
 	- `spendPercentage = 0.2`
 3. (Optional) If you do not have access to the stock market or you do not have 64GB of RAM on your home machine
-	- Open restart-scripts.js and perform the following changes
+	- Open restart-scripts.js and perform the following changes as needed
+		- `runHacknetMgr = true` (unless you are on a BitNode that makes this less viable)
-		- `skipStockBot = true` (requires a $6b buy in)
+		- `runStockBot = false` (requires a $26b buy in)
-		- `skipBuyServer = true` (requires you have 64GB of RAM to run concurrently)
+		- `runBuyServer = false` (requires you have 64GB of RAM to run concurrently)
 4. In terminal run restart-scripts.js
 	- It should now start auto-spreader-v2, coordinator, hack-daemon, check-status, and hacknet-mgr scripts
 	- Your first few remote bots will start working on the servers that fit the criteria set in coordinator.js